playgameservices/web-basic-samples/readme.md

 Posts and Deep-Linking, allowing you to challenge your friends to beat your score on either the web or mobile version.

-## Boilerplate

-This sample app makes use of [HTML5 Boilerplate](http://html5boilerplate.com) as a basic foundation.
-For simplicity's sake, many elements of the original boilerplate have been removed.
-You can find out more about this foundation by reading the boilerplate_readme.md file

 ## Code

 You can find the code that runs the game in the `js` directory.
 The following